 Seated inside a vintage “Belle Époque” – from the time period between 1870 and 1914 – carriage, the ride began with a breakfast that justifies the very essence of this train and our eventual destination; Warm chocolate filled croissants along with hot chocolate – and then they wondered why the kids were so active – was perfect to warm us up as the train – this time in reality – chugged up the mountains on this rainy Swiss morning.
 As I took to the brilliance of the hot chocolate, my daughter made the most of the fogged up windows by practicing art on them.

 Time seems to fly when there’s so much beauty to admire, and it wasn’t long before we had arrived at Gruyère train station.
 It was then only a short walk across a street to the dairy where “twice a day, the farmers come to deliver milk… and the master cheese-maker each day produces up to 48 wheels of Gruyère AOP”.

-It doesn’t take long at the La Maison du Gruyère – which is promoted as a “demonstration cheese dairy” – as once the audio tour is over, a few minutes are spent watching – from a glassed high window – the cheese-makers work almost mechanically going about producing delicious wheels of goodness and then the only thing left is to stroll through the souvenir shop, or if you’ve got time have a bite in their restaurant.
+It doesn’t take long at the La Maison du Gruyère – which is promoted as a “demonstration cheese dairy” – as once the audio tour is over, a few minutes are spent watching – from a glassed high window – the cheese-makers work almost mechanically going about producing delicious wheels of goodness and then the only thing left is to stroll through the souvenir shop, or if you’ve got time to have a bite in their restaurant.

-Still early in the day and our vacation to start buying souvenirs, I do recommend another local specialty; the meringue with its white creamy looking exterior and crunchy, biscuit like texture, is the classic local dessert when had with Gruyere cream, both of which can be easily bought in the shop.
+Still early in the day and our vacation to start buying souvenirs, I do recommend another local speciality; the meringue with its white creamy looking exterior and crunchy, biscuit-like texture, is the classic local dessert when had with Gruyere cream, both of which can be easily bought in the shop.